 MoDot Missouri Hwy 1 & 64th Street ImprovementsClient: City of Gladstone, Missouri

-Transportation design must consider the safety impact to all transportation modes.
-The MO-1 and 64th Street Improvements in Gladstone, Missouri, project consisted of a 0.6-mile geometric intersection improvement including traffic signal modifications, turn lane additions, and pedestrian/bicycle safety routing through a highly congested corridor.
+The MO-1 and 64th Street Improvements project consisted of a 0.7-mile geometric intersection improvement including traffic signal modifications, turn lane additions, and pedestrian/bicycle safety routing through a highly congested corridor.
 The project was driven by the development of a 9-acre mixed use Business park.
 Community groups resisted the project because of the additional traffic and safety impacts on an adjacent school.
 MHS designers proposed a street section with an offset sidewalk corridor and incorporation of natural borders to enhance the safety level of pedestrian traffic while achieving the required intersection improvements for increased traffic capacity.

 Statewide ADA Sidewalk Improvements - State of KansasClient: KDOT - Bureau of Construction, Topeka, Kansas The MHS Construction Engineering staff is recognized as a technical leader in Public Right of Way and Americans with Disabilities Act Accessibility Guidelines.
 As a FHWA compliance mandate, KDOT embarked on a new annual improvements program in 2014 to achieve ADA compliance of existing pedestrian walkway connections to State Highways.
 MHS was selected as one of 3 design firms to complete the 2014 Statewide program of work.
 Following a successful completion to the 2014 program, and KDOT’s evaluation of each consultants plan documents and level of service, MHS was awarded the full State Program in 2015.
 Each project consisted of field data collection, ADA conformance evaluation, field engineering, construction inspection, material testing, and documentation of 105 municipal sites in 2014 and 290 sites in 2015.